DOLEARY85/Currency-Switching-Power-BI/README.md

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/3c779254-c435-4dd2-9803-b9a225291047)

-We’ll need to source the conversion rate details from primary currency to other currencies.
-In this example I only need EUR to GBP and EUR to USD.
+We’ll need to source the conversion rate details from primary currency (EUR) to other currencies.
+For this example I only need EUR to GBP and EUR to USD.

 So, we might end up with a currency table that looks like the below.
-As EUR is our primary currency it has been given a value of 1 as this will not need any conversion.
+As EUR is our primary currency and will not need any conversion, it has been given a value of 1.

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/4aeedf62-6a1f-465f-a6f0-3d3c58b66e0f)

-Now we have our conversion rates we need to create a field in our financial data that converts the Amount field to a single currency.
+Now we have our conversion rates, we next need to create a field in our financial data that converts the 'Amount' column to a single currency.
 For this we’ll leverage Power Query.

 The process involves using merging the 'Currency Table' with the 'Financial Data' through an inner join, linking the 'Currency Code' columns.